I couldn’t write this piece without you.

 I’ve had many encounters with ugly people and I’d like to share some with you.
-For instance, every time we’d (your mother, myself, Gordon, Dad) would eat out in predominantly South-Asian, London-based areas, the undercurrents became so tense we’d find ourselves gasping for air.
+For instance, every time our family would eat out in predominantly South-Asian, London-based areas, the undercurrents became so tense we’d find ourselves gasping for air.
 We’ve had people stare at us, slur insults, shake their heads disapprovingly, unable to comprehend how a brown skinned man could marry an East African woman.
 It’s not you, it’s them.

 You’re part Indian, so it’s important to be aware of India’s complex caste systems: hierarchical structures, categorising citizens based on race, religion and class.
 As a result of this, the fairer you are the more you’re deemed worthy.
 Cosmetic stores in India are plastered with “Fair and Lovely”, a well known product promoting the gradual increase of lighter skin.
 I know it’s disheartening – but change is coming.
 Men and women have finally started to protest condemnation of their skin; taking a stance through progressive ideas and knowledge.
 You only have to look at our immediate family to know not all hope is lost.

 I saw a bunch of young (mostly black) teenagers waiting for the bus in a predominantly white area and folks were scurrying out their way in a panic.
 The kids were all sporting football boots and gym bags and to me, it was obvious they’d just finished training.
 I thought of you and my heart raced, as they politely made way for me to pass.

 We can thank the media for continuous racist stereotypes.
 Shows I grew up with fell from grace, as I made note of scarce and damaging representations.
-Biased newspaper headlines and blasphemous articles, racial typecasts and narrow on-screen representations are all some contributors towards mass brainwashing.
+Biased newspaper headlines and blasphemous articles, racial typecasts and narrow on-screen representations have all been contributors towards mass brainwashing.
 We, the onlookers, have soaked up so many limited ideas over the years and it is up to us dissect and decipher the truth.